-ASTM D 951 Standard Test Method for Water Resistance of Shipping Containers by Spray Method
+ASTM D951 Water Resistance of Shipping Containers by Spray Method

 The test requires at least three containers.
 The containers must be closed and sealed as they normally would be.
 The containers must also be similar to the actual containers that will be used.
 The standard does not permit the testing of a “golden unit”.
 Some of the testing will require the shipping containers to be empty.
 Other tests will require the containers to have the contents they are made to ship.